rkrx/php-streams/README.md

 ![Inheritance](assets/diagram-closable.png)

-A `ClosableStream` is a stream which can be detached from an resource.
+A `ClosableStream` is a stream which can be disconnecten from a resource.
 An IoC-aware component may not enforce this interface in case of closing a stream could lead to unexpected behaviour in the outer program.

 *If a component does not really need to close a stream, then dont use this interface or any descendant of it.*